Simple home made mayo recipe

 A lot of recipes talk about mixing your ingredients and then slowly drizzling in the oil so that your mayo doesn’t separate and that’s what used to put me off!.
 Until I found this method, that is.

-It literally takes just a few minutes; the one and only ‘rule’ is that you must use a stick blender.
+It literally takes just a few minutes; the one and only ‘rule’ for it to work properly, is that you must use a stick, or immersion blender.

-One last point – I must warn you that once you’ve tasted it, it probably won’t last long, because you’ll want to put it on everything!
+One last point: I must warn you that once you’ve tasted this home made mayo, it probably won’t last long, because you’ll want to put it on everything!